 SAP stands for Satisfactory Academic Progress.
 It is the evaluation Liberty's Financial Aid Office runs at the end of every term to ensure students are maintaining financial aid satisfactory academic progress and determine federal/institutional aid eligibility.

-Federal and institutional aid is automatically cancelled for all students on financial aid suspension.
+Federal and institutional aid are automatically cancelled for all students on financial aid suspension.

-Three to five days once all documentation is showing as "received" in your ASIST account.
+Approximately three to four days once all requested documentation is showing as "received" in your ASIST account.

-Financial Aid will email every student on the outcome of the financial aid appeal.
-Students can also check ASIST under 'Financial Aid' - 'Eligibility' - 'Academic Progress' for a real-time status.
+The Financial Aid Office will email every student on the outcome of the financial aid appeal.
+Students can also check ASIST under 'Financial Aid' - 'Requirements, Holds, Academic Progress' - 'Academic Progress' for a real-time status.

 The U.S. Department of Education designates minimum financial aid academic progress guidelines.
 Institutional Academic Suspension is assessed by Liberty University’s academic departments.
 Resident students should contact CASAS and Liberty University Online students should contact online advising for institutional academic suspension reviews.